pelias/documentation/leaflet-geocoder.md

 </html>
 ```

+As you are working, it’s a good idea to save your edits and periodically reload the browser page.
+This helps you identify problems quicker and trace them back to your most recent changes.

 ## Add references to CSS and JavaScript files

 Because you are working with several external cascading style sheet (CSS) and JavaScript files, you need to add references to them in your index.html file.
 These include style sheets and JavaScript files for Leaflet and the Geocoder.
 You will need to add these into the <head> and <body> sections of the index.html.

-1. In index.html, in the `<head>` section, add references to the Leaflet CSS and JavaScript files.
-You are referencing these from the website, rather than from your machine.
+1. In index.html, at the bottom of the `<head>` section, add references to the Leaflet CSS and JavaScript files.
+You are referencing these from the website, rather than from a file on your machine.

     ```html
     <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.5/leaflet.css">
     <script src="https://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.5/leaflet.js"></script>
     ```

-2. In the `<head>` section, immediately after the Leaflet lines, add references to the Geocoder CSS and JavaScript files.
+2. In the `<head>` section, immediately after the Leaflet lines, add references to the geocoder CSS and JavaScript files.
+These files are from the GitHub repository you copied and are on your own machine.

     ```html
     <link rel="stylesheet" href="../geocoding-tutorial/pelias-leaflet-geocoder.css">
     <script src="../geocoding-tutorial/pelias-leaflet-geocoder.js"></script>
     ```

 7. Save your edits and refresh the browser.
+It should appear as before because you have not added any code to interact with these references.

 After adding these, your index.html file should look something like this.